-6.8.20.
+6.8.22.
 The site does not have any access to public reserves, waterways or esplanade reserves.
+The site does adjoin the Rangaunu Harbour along the eastern boundary, however this lot will be over 82 hectares in area and therefore an esplanade reserve or strip is not considered applicable.
 It is therefore considered that the provision for public access is not applicable to this proposal.